emacs-mirror/emacs/mps/manual/source/glossary/s.rst

         change the :term:`color` of the nodes affected in order to preserve the invariant (see [PIRINEN98]_ for details).

-        Algorithms using this invariant are :term:`incremental-update`
+        Algorithms using this invariant are :term:`incremental update` algorithms.
-        algorithms.

         .. similar:: :term:`tri-color invariant`.